Tisawesomeness/tisawesomeness.github.io/about.md

 ---
 layout: page
 title: About
+description: "About Tis_awesomeness, the creator of this website"
 ---

 My name Tis_awesomeness, but you can call me **Tis**.
 You may see me occasionally in the technical Minecraft and Discord developer communities.
 I'm a fan of open source everything, so all my projects are open source if possible.